seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/courseresources/cmpt120resources.md

 # Setting up Python

 ## Installing Python

- - If you need to [download python](https://www.python.org/downloads/), you can download the latest version from the official Python website.
-The website also contains updated documentation, guides, source code, etc.
-- Install python.
-Installation guide for [Linux/Unix](https://docs.python.org/3/using/unix.html), [Windows](https://docs.python.org/3/using/windows.html), and [MacOS](https://docs.python.org/3/using/mac.html)
+If you need to [download python](https://www.python.org/downloads/), you can download the latest version from the official Python website.
+The website also contains updated documentation, guides, source code, etc. You can check the installation guide for [Linux/Unix](https://docs.python.org/3/using/unix.html), [Windows](https://docs.python.org/3/using/windows.html), and [MacOS](https://docs.python.org/3/using/mac.html).

  | Linux/Unix| Python should be pre-installed on your machine.
 If it isn’t you can download and after downloading and extracting the files, run the following commands in the respective directory:`>./configure` then  `>make` then  `>make altinstall` |
     | Windows | Follow the Python installation wizard instructions upon downloading the Python Windows installer version you need.
 After starting the installer you can select “Install Now” to install the default settings.|
     | MacOS   |  Macs come with Python pre-installed.
 If the version on your Mac is outdated, you can download and install the version you need by using the Python installation wizard. |

 - To install Python on an iPad you would need to buy it from the Apple Store, but you are  NOT required to buy this!
 Ideally, you should  work on a laptop or desktop as you will need to do considerable typing (in a normal keyboard).

 - We will also work with web-based environments (such as Replit,.) that allow that you use Python even if it is not installed in your machine.

 - If you cannot install Python consult during office hours.
 You can also use computers in the CSIL labs, where Python and development environments are already installed.

 ## Compiling Python Programs
 {: .no_toc}

 1. Set up your environment.
 Open the terminal and check that you have python installed and check which version you have.
-Enter the following command: 'python --version.
+Enter the following command: `python --version`.
 If you do not have python, make sure you install it before proceeding.

 2. In interactive mode programming you can invoke the python interpreter by entering:  python.
 But by using your editor of choice you can write a python script ( “.py” file) and run it by entering the following in the terminal: `python MyScript.py`.
 This will compile and execute your script.